Bektashism: Bektashism under Ottoman rule

-Dedebabate
+Interwar years (1919-1941)

+Following the Ottoman Empire's post-World War I dismemberment and the foundation of the successor Turkish Republic in 1923, Mustafa Kemal Atatürk banned all Sufi orders and installed the Directorate of Religious Affairs as sole governing entity over religion.
+Bektashi lodges in Turkey were subsequently closed in 1925, with the order's leadership relocating to Albania and establishing its headquarters in Tirana.

+Salih Nijazi was the last Dedebaba in Turkey and the first in Albania, formerly appointed to his role in the latter country on 30 March 1930.
+The order became involved in Albanian politics, and some of its members, including Ismail Qemali, were major leaders of the Albanian National Awakening (Rilindja).

 After the lodges in Turkey were shut down, the order's headquarters moved to Albania.
 On 20 March 1930, Salih Nijazi was elected as the Dedebaba of the Bektashi community in Albania.
 Before Nijazi, the Dedebaba was Haxhi Fejzullah in Turkey.
 Njazi established the Bektashi World Headquarters in Tirana.
 Its construction was finished in 1941 during the Italian occupation of Albania.
 Nijazi promoted Bektashi Islam by introducing major ceremonies at popular tekkes.
-After he was murdered, Ali Riza succeeded him as the Dedebaba.
+After he was murdered in 1941, Ali Riza succeeded him as the Dedebaba.

-Despite the negative effect of the ban on lodges on Bektashi culture, most modern Bektashis in Turkey have been generally supportive of secularism, since these reforms have relatively relaxed the religious intolerance that had historically been shown against them by the official Sunni establishment.